-The Newberry Library’s Hermon Dunlap Smith Center for the History of Cartography is pleased to announce Mapping Nature Across the Americas, a four-week NEH seminar (July 12-August 6, 2021) for schoolteachers.
+The Newberry Library’s Hermon Dunlap Smith Center for the History of Cartography is pleased to announce Mapping Nature Across the Americas, a four-week NEH seminar for schoolteachers.
+Based at the library, due to the ongoing pandemic, the seminar will be held entirely online from July 12 to August 6, 2021.

 Copyright Mapping Nature across the Americas: An NEH Summer Seminar for Schoolteachers at the Newberry Library – All rights reserved